 /// 1-7 /// Yes, I am doing such days with my precious Savior, usually 4, 6, 8 or more hours. (circle one)

-No, but I would like to re-awaken my first love and spend more time with Jesus. (circle a key word)
+No, but I would like to re-awaken my first love and spend more time with Jesus. (circle a word that applies )

 Yes, I want to use my notes on “A Day of Prayer” and I commit to begin later this month with a “half day” to begin awaking my spiritual prayer lust.
 If so boldly circle YES -----------

-For further help special material on this topic may be requested from
+For further help special material on this topic may be requested from New Life for Churches

-Ask for lecture “ Day of Prayer.”
+Ask for lecture “How to have a Day of Prayer.”

 D. Using a new translation quite regularly